Pagurus novizealandiae

-Pagurus novizealandiae, or the New Zealand hermit crab is a hermit crab of the family Paguridae, endemic to New Zealand.
-It is not the only hermit crab in New Zealand, as there are more than sixty species.
+Pagurus novizealandiae, or the New Zealand hermit crab, is one of sixty species of hermit crab endemic to New Zealand.

 Description

-Hermit crabs are usually easy to identify because of the colouration of their antenna and their antennules (a small structure resembling antennae which sits in front of the actual antennae).
-The hermit crab is approximately about the size of a coin and on average about 56mm in length, but this is slightly limited by the size of the shells available.
+Hermit crabs can be identified by the colouration of their antenna and their antennules (a small structure resembling antennae which sits in front of the actual antennae).
+The hermit crab is approximately the size of a coin and on average 56mm in length, but this is slightly limited by the size of the shells available.
 Its body is up to 16 mm wide.

-The crab abdomen is spiral shaped, and can twist and is flexible, so they can fit easily and comfortably into the different shells they take on throughout their life.
-The crab protects and shields itself from predators and potential danger by contracting rapidly back into its shell out of reach.
+The crab's abdomen is spiral shaped, and can twist, so they can fit easily into the different shells they take on throughout their life.
+The crab protects itself from danger by contracting rapidly back into its shell.
 It uses its large chela as a door which protects it once it has retreated back into the safety of its shell.
-Throughout their lifetime hermit crabs use and adopt empty mollusk and gastropod shells, such as cats eyes, snails and periwinkles to protect their soft and vulnerable abdomens.
+Throughout their lifetime hermit crabs adopt empty mollusk and gastropod shells to protect their soft and vulnerable abdomens.
 The crabs carry their shells around on their backs with small legs which are modified so that their back end can grip into the shell; they use their abdominal muscles to hold themselves securely in place.
-Over time, as hermit crabs grow they must switch shells to accommodate their expanding bodies as they need to find larger shells for protection.
+As hermit crabs grow they must switch shells to accommodate their expanding bodies.

 Distribution

-Natural global range

-The Pagurus novizealandiae has not been identified to naturally occur anywhere else in the world as the species is endemic to New Zealand.

-New Zealand range

-In New Zealand there are more than 60 known species of hermit crab, predominantly found along the coastline in tidal rock pools and estuaries.
-Pagurus novizealandiae is mainly found in the intertidal zones right throughout both the North and South Island, however this species is mostly found in the South Island, or on the Auckland Islands 465 km south-east of New Zealand.
+Pagurus novizealandiae is widespread on the eastern coast of New Zealand, throughout both North and South Island.
+It is also found on the Auckland Islands 465 km south-east of New Zealand.

+In Australia, the species has been reported in northern and eastern Tasmania from 2013, eastern Victoria, and southern New South Wales.
+Its identity was confirmed by specimens collected and examined at Museums Victoria.
+The New Zealand hermit crab is presumed translocated and established.

-Habitat preferences
+Habitat

-The Pagurus novizealandiae is found only in marine environments, around rocky intertidal shorelines or rocky sub tidal reefs.
-This species of hermit crab cannot tolerate high dilution of seawater at all, therefore cannot survive in freshwater habitats.
-They are generally restricted to areas, usually the estuary where strong tidal activity takes place and the salinity of the water remains continuously high enough to support the crab's requirements.
-The crab's tidal habitat means that it can be found at depths ranging from low tide to approximately 15m.
+Pagurus novizealandiae is found in marine environments, around rocky intertidal shorelines or rocky sub tidal reefs.
+This species of hermit crab cannot tolerate a high dilution of seawater, and are generally restricted to areas such as the estuary where strong tidal activity takes place and the salinity of the water remains continuously high.
+The crab can be found at depths ranging from low tide to approximately 15m.